astralway/webindex/README.md

 ### Compact Transient Ranges

-For long runs, this example has [transient ranges](transient) that need to be periodically compacted.
+For long runs, this example has [transient ranges][transient] that need to be periodically compacted.
 This can be accomplished with the following command.

 ```bash